Home » Tourism » Lazio » Rome: The Pantheon

 There are three different levels of granite columns, and bronze doors that have remained in the Pantheon for over 1,800 years.
 The height of the dome is exactly equal to the diameter of the circular interior of the building.
 It’s amazing to think back under what conditions the Pantheon was originally built under.
 All that along with seeing what the early Romans were able to create so many years ago!

 Visiting the Pantheon in Rome can be a truly awe-inspiring look back at history.
-It’s amazing to stand in the middle of the structure and look up into the sky, standing in the same place and in the same structure that people have visited for almost 2000 years.
+It’s amazing to stand in the middle of the structure and look up into the sky, standing in the same place and in the same structure that people have visited for almost 2,000 years.
 It’s amazing to think that the same structure we see today was built before the time of chainsaws and machinery.
 The fact that it has remained not only intact but also in such pristine conditions over all of these years.

 If you are visiting Italy, especially Rome, then visiting the Pantheon is something that you really must do.
-The Pantheon is a tourist attraction that pulls in people from around the world.
+The Pantheon area of Rome is a tourist attraction that pulls in people from around the world.
 It’s also something that everyone who visits Rome usually goes to see, but there is a good reason why.
 You will undoubtedly run into a good deal of tourists when you make your trek, so come prepared to deal with the crowds.

 Visiting Information for the Pantheon in Rome

 It is also located near the Piazza della Rotonda, a square that is filled with a variety of restaurants and shops.
-Visiting the Piazza della Rotonda, and the pantheon can make for a fantastic summer afternoon.
-Visit the pantheon in the morning and spend your afternoon shopping and dining in the square.
+Visiting the Piazza della Rotonda, and the Pantheon can make for a fantastic summer afternoon.
+Visit the Pantheon in the morning and spend your afternoon shopping and dining in the square.

 0 0 votes